Interview as part of the BFP calendar 2013 to discuss BPF 2012 Danny Wilson Award work.

-The idea behind this is to hold time in works that are informed by light, weather and the buildings I am in.
+The idea behind this is to hold time in works that are informed by light, weather and the layout of the place or building I am in.

 RD: So what fascinates you about shadows?

-JA: When I watch shadows I am totally drawn in because I think they are so visually beautiful but also really interesting, For me they are loaded with philosophical meaning and history, they are ciphers for a lot of my thinking on death, finitude and being human.
-Shadows reference passing time , they are at the origins of how we measure time (the first ideas of the sun rising and setting being ,measured using sun dials) and in so shape how we perceive and structure our being in time.
+JA: When I watch shadows I am totally drawn in because I think they are so visually beautiful but also really interesting, For me they are loaded with philosophical meaning and history, they are ciphers for a lot of my thinking on finitude, death and being human.
+Shadows reference passing time , they are at the origins of how we measure time (the first ideas of the sun rising and setting being ,measured using sun dials) and in so shape how we perceive and structure our lives, our ‘being’ in time.

 “The sharp sunshine of early summer dappled the surface of the alley with the hard shadows of the branches that stretched over head.
 Without wind to move the branches, the shadows looked like permanent stains, destined to remain imprinted on the pavement for ever”.
 Murakami,The Wind Up Bird Chronicle, p12-13